Som-Energia/somenergia-tomatic/doc/setup.md

 The gspread library, this is using provide a more detailed and up to date steps: http://gspread.readthedocs.org/en/latest/oauth2.html

-If you don't want to download the configuration data from the Google Drive SpreadSheet, you can provide the `--keep` option to the commands.
+Generating time tables with the `--keep` option reuses previously downloaded files and avoids download download.

-Related parameters in `config.yaml` file are:
+Google Drive related parameters in `config.yaml` file are:

 - `documentDrive`: the title of the spreadsheet, it must be accessible by the key
 - `fullCarregaIdeal`: the spreadsheet sheet where the ideal shift load is stored.
 - `idealLoadValuesRange`: The range name in document and sheet with the values of the ideal load values for each person
 - `idealLoadValuesName`: The range name in document and sheet with the corresponding names of each person
-- `leavesSheet`: The document sheet where a person off in leave appear in every row

-Holidays are taken from a sheet named as the year, pe. `2020` containing named ranges like `Vacances202Semester1` which are tables a column for each semester day and a row per person.

 ### PBX callerid callback